Caribbean dinner spread with jerk chicken, rice and peas, plantains, and tropical drinks

 This section covers everything you need to build a complete Caribbean meal, from traditional sides to creative modern pairings, drink selections for every occasion, and tips for setting up a jerk feast that will impress your guests.

-Traditional Jamaican side dishes arranged alongside jerk chicken on a wooden table
+Traditional Jamaican side dishes including rice and peas, festival bread, and fried plantains arranged alongside jerk chicken on a wooden table

 Jamaican Sides for Jerk Dishes